tc39/notes/es8/2017-03/mar-22.md

 IS: Chairman needs to be neutral when wearing chairman hat, but can represent his company's interests when not wearing that hat.
 This situation comes up often in other standards committees.

-AWB: Our next agenda item is a non-technical item about Code of Conduct and it might be good for Istvan to be here.
+AWB: Our next agenda item is a non-technical item about Code of Conduct and it might be good for István to be here.

 ## Review of Code of Conduct